 | No-wager spins | 5–10 FS | None | Rare at £5 |

 The process takes under two minutes from start to finish.
-Follow these five steps at any casino that accepts phone bill payments:
+Follow these five steps at any casino that supports phone bill payments:

 Choose a site from our list above and click the sign-up button.
 Enter your name, email, date of birth and address.
-Make sure the casino is licensed by the UK Gambling Commission — all of our recommended sites hold active licences.
+Make sure the casino is licensed by the UKGC – all of our recommended sites are fully licensed.
 Agree to the terms and complete registration.

 Navigate to the deposit section and look for Boku, Fonix, Payforit or a generic “Pay by Mobile” option.
 The exact label varies by site, but the process is the same regardless of which processor the casino uses behind the scenes.